toncoinpool/stratum-miner/integrations/minerstat/README.md

 [Ton Coin Pool](https://toncoinpool.io) client setup on [MinerstatOS](https://minerstat.com/software/mining-os)

+Update: MinerstatOS developers released official instructions for setting up our client [here](https://minerstat.com/help/custom-miners-how-to-set-up-ton-coin-miner).
+Only if they fail proceed with the following custom miner setup

 Following the official instructions on [adding new custom mining client](https://minerstat.com/help/how-to-add-a-custom-mining-client#2-add-new-custom-mining-client) fill in the fields: